 Our Complex Care Unit provides specialized health care to children with complex medical needs.
 The patients served in this unit often present with chronic health conditions and require ongoing medical care.
 We strive to provide this care in the least restrictive environment possible, focusing on habilitative and/or rehabilitative care based on each patient’s needs.
-The average length of stay for patients in the Complex Care Unit is 24 months.

 The Transitional Care Unit at Bethany Children’s Health Center serves children who would benefit from an individualized plan of care for their unique medical and therapy needs.
 Each patient in the Transitional Care Program is evaluated by the interdisciplinary team and receives a comprehensive plan to address their specific functional and medical goals.
 Families of patients in the Transitional Care Program are encouraged to room-in with their child and participate as a member of the care team.

 Our CARF accredited unit uses a multidisciplinary team approach, working with both the family and the child to develop an individualized plan of care.
 Therapies are offered Monday through Saturday, typically around three hours daily based on the child’s needs, tolerance, and specific goals.
 The primary goal in the PMRU is to maximize the patient’s physical and cognitive potential, and ensure the family has the training and resources needed for a smooth transition to home, the school system, and the community.
 Because the patient will require emotional support and stability and will be provided with intensive training and education during the rehabilitative process, we request that a parent or caregiver stay with the patient.